alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

 - Know how to rearrange a data frame from wide to long format (gather and spread functions)

-- (Select, Filter, Arrange, Mutate, Summarise)
+- Know how to use dplyr to Select, Filter, Arrange, Mutate, and Summarise your data.

 - Know how to draw a basic plot using ggplot2